 This post will walk you through the Korean bank account application process step-by-step.

-- What the new requirements are
+- What the new requirements and terms are

 - Where to apply

 I’ve had Korean bank accounts since 2006 for both personal and business use.

 The easiest way to open a Korean bank account as an expat

 - Get your documents ready – passport, ARC and Korean phone number

 - Visit the bank – you need to open an account in person